 At a Glance

 Section 340B of the Public Health Service Act requires pharmaceutical manufacturers participating in Medicaid to sell outpatient drugs at discounted prices to health care organizations that care for many uninsured and low-income patients.
-These organizations include community health centers, children’s hospitals, hemophilia treatment centers, critical access hospitals (CAHs), sole community hospitals (SCHs), rural referral centers (RRCs), and public and nonprofit disproportionate share hospitals (DSH) that serve low-income and indigent populations.
+These organizations include federal grantee organizations and several types of hospitals, including critical access hospitals (CAHs), sole community hospitals (SCHs), rural referral centers (RRCs), and public and nonprofit disproportionate share hospitals (DSH) that serve low-income and indigent populations.

 The program allows 340B hospitals to stretch limited federal resources to reduce the price of outpatient pharmaceuticals for patients and expand health services to the patients and communities they serve.
-Hospitals use 340B savings to provide free care for uninsured patients, offer free vaccines, provide services in mental health clinics, and implement medication management and community health programs.
+Hospitals use 340B savings to provide, for example, free care for uninsured patients, offer free vaccines, provide services in mental health clinics, and implement medication management and community health programs.

-According to the Health Resources and Services Administration (HRSA), which is responsible for administering the 340B program, enrolled hospitals and other covered entities can achieve average savings of 25 to 50% in pharmaceutical purchases.
-Despite increased oversight from HRSA and the program’s proven record of decreasing government spending and expanding access to patient care, some want to scale it back or significantly reduce the benefits that eligible hospitals and their patients receive from the program.
+According to the Health Resources and Services Administration (HRSA), which is responsible for administering the 340B program, enrolled hospitals and other covered entities can achieve average savings of 25% to 50% in pharmaceutical purchases.
+Despite significant oversight from HRSA and the program’s proven record of decreasing government spending and expanding access to patient care, some want to scale it back or drastically reduce the benefits that eligible hospitals and their patients receive from the program.

-- Drug manufacturers must not be permitted to unilaterally and unlawfully change the 340B program.
+- Thwart drug manufacturers’ efforts to unilaterally and unlawfully change the 340B program.

-- Supports eliminating the orphan drug exclusion for certain 340B hospitals.
+- Support eliminating the orphan drug exclusion for certain 340B hospitals.

-- Supports expanding the program to reach additional vulnerable communities, including investor-owned hospitals that provide care for underserved populations.
+- Support expanding the program to reach additional vulnerable communities, including investor-owned hospitals that provide care for underserved populations.

 - 340B-eligible hospitals are the safety net for their communities.
-The 340B program allows these hospitals to further stretch their limited resources and provide additional benefits and services.
+The 340B program allows eligible hospitals to further stretch their limited resources and provide additional benefits and services.
 These hospitals care for a significant share of the nation’s underserved populations including children, cancer, and rural patients.

 - The 340B program generates valuable savings for eligible hospitals to invest in programs that enhance patient services and access to care.
 Communities in need could lose access to valuable, life-saving care without the financial support from the 340B program.

 - The 340B program is a small program with big benefits.
-HRSA estimates the value of the 340B program at 5% of the total U.S. drug market.
-In 2010, Congress expanded the benefits of the 340B program to CAHs, RRCs, SCHs and freestanding cancer hospitals.
+In 2010, Congress expanded the benefits of the 340B program to CAHs, RRCs, SCHs and free-standing cancer hospitals.
 While these newly-eligible hospitals represent 54% of actively participating 340B hospitals, the drugs used by these hospitals account for only a small fraction of drugs sold through the 340B program.
 Other factors that attribute to the program’s growth include the increased volume of outpatient care and the increased use of specialty drugs.

 - The Medicare payment cuts to 340B hospitals are unlawful, payment should be restored and other hospital payments should be protected.
 As part of the outpatient prospective payment system final rule for calendar year 2018 and subsequent years, CMS implemented drastic cuts to Medicare payments for drugs that are acquired under the 340B program.
-These cuts came despite the fact that for outpatient services 340B hospitals had total and outpatient Medicare margins of negative 18.5% and negative 16.7%, respectively.
+These payment cuts came on top of the fact that Medicare chronically underpays hospitals for services.
 The AHA, joined by member hospitals and health systems and other national hospital organizations sued the government over the payment cuts.
 A federal district court sided with the AHA and found that the payment reductions were unlawful.
 In June 2022, the Supreme Court unanimously ruled in favor of the AHA.
 The issue is currently pending before CMS to determine a remedy for these five years of underpayments.
 Any remedy by CMS must promptly repay 340B hospitals the full amount of money that was unlawfully withheld and ensure that all hospitals are held harmless from any recoupments due to the agency’s own mistakes.

 - Drug manufacturers are undermining the program.
-Some drug manufactures have unilaterally stopped providing discounts to 340B drugs dispensed through community and specialty pharmacies that contracted with 340B covered entities, violating the 340B statute.
+Several of the largest drug manufacturers have unilaterally stopped providing discounts to 340B drugs dispensed through community and specialty pharmacies that contracted with 340B covered entities, violating the 340B statute.
 This illegal action threatens the integrity of the 340B program and the savings on which covered entities rely to provide care to millions of low-income Americans.
-This move is especially outrageous considering hospitals are currently responding to immense financial and operational challenges posed by the COVID-19 public health emergency.
+This move is especially outrageous considering hospitals are facing record-high inflationary cost pressures driving negative operating margins for many hospitals around the country.